Brendonovich/swift-rs/README.md

 This may sound daunting, but it's not actually a problem thanks to `SRObject<T>`.
 This type manages the pointer internally, and takes a generic argument for a struct that we can access the data through.
-Let's see how we'd implement `SquareNumbeResult` in Rust:
+Let's see how we'd implement `SquareNumberResult` in Rust:

 ```rust
 use swift_rs::{swift, Int, SRObject};